poa00/WindowsLayoutSnapshot/README.md

 WindowsLayoutSnapshot
 =====================

 Ever switch monitor configs on your laptop and all of your windows are squished down in size and in the wrong position?
+Ever unplug from docking station with multiple monitors to go to a meeting?
 Ever want to minimize all windows but save their layouts and min-max'ed states for later?

 WindowsLayoutSnapshot is a windows app to remember and restore window positions.

-If you don't want the source code, just download `WindowsLayoutSnapshot.exe`.
+If you don't want the source code, just download `WindowsLayoutSnapshot-binary.zip`.
 There's no installer; just put it in your Startup folder.

 The app takes a "snapshot" of your windows layouts every thirty minutes.
 You can see the list of snapshots when you click on the tray menu icon.